Samuelk-Chase/CS3450-Software-Engineering/Requirements/Business.md

 ## Business Requirements
+The following requirements will be used to increase revenue and overall player count.

 ### Analytics
 The program will store information about users and how they engage with the platform.
 The following information will be tracked and sent to a separate business server for analyzing the data.